Global supply chain management: Role of the United Nations

 The United Nations plays a big role in designing and implementing international regulations that have huge impacts on the operation and management of global supply chains.
 The United Nations created the UN Global Compact which is an organization that aims to mobilize a global movement of sustainable companies and stakeholders.

 The UN Global Compact attempts to mobilize a global movement by supporting companies to be responsible and to advance societal goals.
 The organization has created a set of ten principles which they expect companies to abide by.
 The ten principles fall under the broader categories of human rights, labour, environment, and anti-corruption.

 With regards to human rights the organization encourages businesses to support and respect human rights, and make sure they are not abusing any established human rights laws.
 The labour principles deal with the recognition of collective bargaining, elimination of forced labour, abolition of child labour, and elimination of discrimination.
 The environment principles focus on being cautious to environmental challenges, promoting greater environmental responsibility, and encouraging the development of environmentally friendly technologies.
 The anti-corruption principle states that businesses should work against corruption.
 They have published two guides which illustrate how businesses can implement the ten principles throughout their supply chains and integrate sustainability.
 These guides state that companies can achieve supply chain sustainability by taking certain steps which include: committing, defining, implementing, assessing, measuring, and communicating to effectively become sustainable.

+Role of business organisations

+SEDEX, the Supplier Ethical Data Exchange, is a well-known nonprofit membership organization with over 60,000 members, dedicated to driving improvements in responsible and ethical business practices in global supply chains.
+SEDEX launched a reporting tool in 2019 called "Sedex Analytics", which "allows businesses to drill down on site-specific issues that can affect workers" within their global supply chains.